mcidclan/psp-bewitched-alpha-blending/README.md

 # Bewitched Texture Blending - Isolated Alpha Method
+A technique to achieve true alpha blending between two textures on PlayStation Portable, working around the hardware constraint where the framebuffer's alpha channel is reserved for stencil and alpha test operations.

 ## The Problem

-On PSP, it's normally impossible to perform true alpha blending between two textures because the framebuffer does not preserve the alpha component.
-This channel is reserved for stencil buffer operations and alpha blending tests.
+On PSP, performing true alpha blending between two textures with standard techniques is challenging because the framebuffer does not preserve this component during rendering.

 ## The Solution

-This technique separates the alpha channel and calculates the blending independently, then forces the alpha component directly into the framebuffer output.
+This technique separates the alpha channel calculation and performs blending independently, then forces the result directly into the framebuffer output, enabling true alpha compositing between textures.

 ## How It Works